jwbuurlage/Zee/ROADMAP.md

 [x] Make triplet iteration more general, is it necessary to add iteration in templatized argument?
 Rather have storage templatized, and alias or typedef iteration in storage (necessary anyway).
+[x] Generalize (sparse) iteration, make inheritance scheme. (solved by traits) [x] Storage type in DSparseMatrix
+[x] Partioners should modify or clone existing distributed structures.
+Need to devise an interface that makes partitioning as general as possible.
+[x] Images depend on matrix to be partitioned, can we use type aliases?